Trump creates spectacle with debate guessing game

 Former President Trump is seeking to keep the spotlight on him by drawing out his decision on whether or not to join his fellow candidates in the first GOP presidential primary debate later this month.

-Trump has been threatening to skip the Republican National Committee’s Aug.
-23 debate for months, citing his frontrunner status in the primary, but he said this week that he hasn’t “totally ruled it out.”
+Trump has been threatening to skip the Republican National Committee’s (RNC) Aug.
+23 debate for months, citing his front-runner status in the primary, but he said this week that he hasn’t “totally ruled it out.”

-He told Eric Bolling Wednesday on Newsmax that he’s “already decided” whether to attend or not, but said he won’t announce his plans until the following week, even closer to the event date.
+He told Eric Bolling on Wednesday on Newsmax that he’s “already decided” whether he’ll attend but said he won’t announce his plans until the following week, even closer to the event date.

 Trump has been talking about the possibility of skipping the debate since late April, and the will-he-or-won’t-he debate has been a hot topic in the months since — especially as the GOP primary field grew to include Trump’s former Vice President Mike Pence, former Trump ally Chris Christie and others.